Surf's Up (album): Release

 Rieley arranged for the group to appear in a series of commercials with the tagline "It's now safe to listen to the Beach Boys."
-He also arranged a guest appearance at a Grateful Dead concert at Bill Graham's Fillmore East in April 1971 to foreground the band's transition into the counterculture.
+He also arranged a guest appearance at a Grateful Dead concert at promoter Bill Graham's Fillmore East in Manhattan in April 1971 to foreground the band's transition into the counterculture.
 For their performances this year, the Beach Boys enlisted a full horn section and additional percussionists.
-A journalist who attended the show later reported that Bob Dylan, who was watching from the sound booth, remarked aloud, "You know, they're pretty fucking good."
+A journalist who attended the show later reported that Bob Dylan, who was watching from the sound booth, remarked: "You know, they're pretty fucking good."
 (Note: Biographer Steven Gaines wrote that the bootlegged tape of this concert "became legendary in the rock-and-roll business.")
-Contrary to what is later written of the show, the Grateful Dead's audience was unfavorable toward the Beach Boys' appearance.
-On May 1, the band performed at The Peace Treaty Celebration Rock Show, an anti-war rally concert organized by the Mayday Collective, with approximately 500,000 people in attendance.
+Contrary to what would later be written of the show, the Grateful Dead's audience disliked the Beach Boys' appearance.
+On May 1, the band performed at The Peace Treaty Celebration Rock Show, an anti-war rally concert at Syracuse University organized by the Mayday Collective, with approximately 500,000 people in attendance.
 Footage of the band performing "Student Demonstration Time" later appeared in the 1985 documentary An American Band.
 (Note: The Beach Boys were the only major group to appear at the rally.
 David Leaf wrote: "People were shaking their heads in disdain when it was announced that the Beach Boys were going to play ...
 All of a sudden", following the concert, "the Beach Boys were relevant."
 According to Keith Badman, the group's status "as a notable live act" was restored with this concert, and it was held just two days after performing to one of their smallest ever crowds, in Maryland, for an audience of 200.)

 The Beach Boys performing at Central Park in July 1971.
 The concert was broadcast as part of an ABC-TV special on August 19.

-On May 24, "Long Promised Road" (B-side "Deirdre") was issued as the lead single, becoming their sixth consecutive U.S. single that failed to chart.
+On May 24, "Long Promised Road"/"Deirdre" was issued as the lead single from Surf's Up, becoming their sixth consecutive U.S. single that failed to chart.
 In July, the American music press rated the Beach Boys "the hottest grossing act" in the country, alongside Grand Funk Railroad.
-On July 7, the film Two-Lane Blacktop, co-starring Dennis, made its worldwide premiere in New York City.
+On July 7, the film Two-Lane Blacktop, co-starring Dennis Wilson, made its worldwide premiere in New York City.
 Despite critical acclaim, the film was largely unnoticed by cinema-goers.